-Elizabeth Alvarez is an experienced family/public health physician and Assistant Professor in the Department of Health Research Methods, Evidence and Impact (HEI) at McMaster University.
+Elizabeth Alvarez is an experienced family/public health physician and Associate Professor in the Department of Health Research Methods, Evidence and Impact (HEI) at McMaster University.
 After completing her medical degree and family medicine residency at the University of Toledo in Ohio, she earned a master’s degree in public health through the Northwest Ohio Consortium for Public Health, and a PhD in Health Policy at McMaster University.
 She also holds a certificate in cognitive behavioural therapy (CMCBT).

 Her research uses policy analysis and qualitative and mixed methods for applied knowledge translation, spanning the role of context in evidence informed decision making, public health topics, sustainable health behaviour change across the lifespan, and multidisciplinary care.

 - Strengthening health systems

 - Behaviour change strategies

 - Health promotion and other public health topics